hastern/nightmare/README.md

 Inside a testbench there are a number of suites grouping tests together.

-The testbench files a normal python files, which get evaluated by calling the internal "execfile" function.
+The testbench files a normal python files, which get evaluated by calling the internal "`execfile`" function.
 This might not be the savest approach, but it is definitly one of the easiest ones.

 Here is a example for a minimal testbench.